Compliance and enforcement

 What is a departmental licence amendment, suspension and cancellation?

-Under the Rights in Water and Irrigation Act 1914, the department has the authority to initiate an amendment to the terms, conditions and restrictions of the licences that it issues.
-In certain circumstances the department may, by notice in writing given to the licensee:
+Under the Rights in Water and Irrigation Act 1914, we have the authority to initiate an amendment to the terms, conditions and restrictions of your licence.
+In certain circumstances we may, by giving you notice in writing:

 - Vary the duration of a licence